 AMY GOODMAN: And where would the suspect come from?
 What kinds of questions were you asking?

-EVAN KNAPPENBERGER: Again, I cannot be too specific.
-Typically the suspect would be somebody that was — one example, picked up on the street, violating a weapons permit.
-The kind of questions we would ask were background questions.
-But if we could establish — the rule was we could hold these guys for 24 hours without doing any paperwork on them.
-And at the end of that 24 hours, if we had enough on them, we could release — we’d keep them in.
-Otherwise we had to release them.
-The problem then became getting something out of them to keep them.
+EVAN KNAPPENBERGER: Again, I can’t be too specific.
+But typically, the suspect would be somebody that was, one example, picked up on the street violating a weapons permit.
+And the kind of questions we would ask were background questions.
+But if we could establish—the rule was we could hold these guys for 24 hours without doing any paperwork on them.
+And at the end of that 24 hours, if we had enough on them, we could release—we could keep them in; otherwise, we had to release them.
+But the problem then became getting something out of them to keep them.

-EVAN KNAPPENBERGER: At the time we had concluded that there were close to 3/4 of a million civilian deaths over the course of the Iraq war.
-Now I would guess it is probably upwards of a million.
+EVAN KNAPPENBERGER: At the time, we had concluded that there were close to three-quarters of a million civilian deaths over the course of the Iraq War.
+Now I would guess that it’s probably upwards of a million.

-AMY GOODMAN: Well that actually coincides with the two studies done most recent, a million, and before that The Lancet, the British medical journal published that study from Johns Hopkins University, saying around 655,000 soldiers — rather, civilians, had died in Iraq.
+AMY GOODMAN: Well, that actually coincides with the two studies done, most recent, a million, and right before that, The Lancet, the British medical journal, published that study from Johns Hopkins University saying around 655,000 soldiers—rather, civilians, had died in Iraq.

-EVAN KNAPPENBERGER: That is correct.
-Unfortunately, it took a lot of political pressure from studies like The Lancet study before the chain of command decided that the sectarian violence was even a problem.
-It was only afterwards that — I think it was after that report was published that they decided to make a task force to investigate these sectarian killings.
+EVAN KNAPPENBERGER: That’s correct.
+And unfortunately, it took a lot of political pressure from studies like The Lancet study before the chain of command decided that sectarian violence was even a problem.
+And it was only afterwards that—I think it was after that report was published that they decided to make a task force to investigate these sectarian killings.

-AMY GOODMAN: I wanted to ask you about another issue that you looked at, or have experienced, among the soldiers.
-And that is the issue of suicide.
+AMY GOODMAN: I wanted to ask you about another issue that you looked at, or have experienced, among the soldiers, and that’s the issue of suicide.

-EVAN KNAPPENBERGER: That is correct.
-Officially, the number I believe in Iraq of suicides is 122, as of last week.
-That does not sound exactly right to me.
+EVAN KNAPPENBERGER: That’s correct.
+Officially, the number, I believe, in Iraq of suicides is 122, as of last week.
+That doesn’t sound exactly right to me.
 In my unit alone, we had 45 combat casualties and 15 suicides.
-I would think that the 15 suicides, if you traced out the numbers, it would be one-third as many suicides as there were combat casualties.
-I do not think the 122 suicide number matches with that.
+And I would think that the 15 suicides, if you traced out the numbers, there would be a third as many suicides as there were combat casualties.
+I don’t think the 122 suicides number meshes with that.

-AMY GOODMAN: Are the suicides back in the United States when soldiers return?
+AMY GOODMAN: Are the suicides back here in the United States when soldiers return?

-AMY GOODMAN: That are not counted?
-These are just suicide in Iraq?
+AMY GOODMAN: They’re not counted?
+These are just suicides in Iraq?